DisplayPort vs. HDMI: Which Is Better For Gaming?

 More recently, HDMI 2.0 introduced “Premium High Speed” cables certified to meet the 18 Gbps bit rate, and HDMI 2.1 has created a fourth class of cable, “Ultra High Speed” HDMI that can handle up to 48 Gbps.
 HDMI also provides for routing Ethernet signals over the HDMI cable, though this is rarely used in the PC space.

-We mentioned licensing fees earlier, and while HDMI Technology doesn't explicitly state the cost, this website details the various fees as of 2014.
+We mentioned licensing fees earlier, and while HDMI Technology doesn't explicitly state the cost, this website details the various HDMI licencing fees as of 2014.
 The short summary: for a high volume business making a lot of cables or devices, it's $10,000 annually, and $0.04 per HDMI port provided HDCP (High Definition Content Protection) is used and the HDMI logo is displayed in marketing material.
 In other words, the cost to end users is easily absorbed in most cases — unless some bean counter comes down with a case of extreme penny pinching.

+Like DisplayPort, HDMI also supports HDCP to protect the content from being copied.
+That's a separate licensing fee, naturally (though it reduces the HDMI fee).
+HDMI has supported HDCP since the beginning, starting at HDCP 1.1 and reaching HDCP 2.2 with HDMI 2.0.
+HDCP can cause issues with longer cables, and ultimately it appears to annoy consumers more the pirates.
+At present, known hacks / workarounds to strip HDCP 2.2 from video signals can be found.

 DisplayPort vs. HDMI: The Bottom Line for Gamers

 We've covered the technical details of DisplayPort and HDMI, but which one is actually better for gaming?
 Some of that will depend on the hardware you already own or intend to purchase.
-Both standards are capable of delivering a good gaming experience, but if you want a great gaming experience, you’ll want DisplayPort, generally speaking.
+Both standards are capable of delivering a good gaming experience, but if you want a great gaming experience, right now DisplayPort 1.4 is generally better than HDMI 2.0, and DisplayPort 2.0 should trump HDMI 2.1.

 For Nvidia gamers, your best option right now is a DisplayPort 1.4 connection to a G-Sync display.
-The only G-Sync displays out now with HDMI 2.1 are TVs.
+The only G-Sync Compatible displays out now with HDMI 2.1 are TVs.
 Unless you're planning on gaming on the big screen in the living room, you're better off with DisplayPort right now.
-When Ampere arrives later this year, it should support DisplayPort 2.0 and HDMI 2.1, but G-Sync PC monitors are likely to continue prioritizing DisplayPort.
+When Ampere arrives later this year, it will probably support DisplayPort 2.0 and HDMI 2.1, but G-Sync PC monitors are likely to continue prioritizing DisplayPort.

 AMD gamers may have a few more options, as there are inexpensive FreeSync monitors with HDMI available.
 However, DisplayPort is still the preferred standard for PC monitors.
-It's easier to find a display that can do 144 Hz over DisplayPort with FreeSync, where a lot of HDMI FreeSync displays only work at lower refresh rates.
-HDMI 2.1 isn't currently a supported feature, even on Navi 1x GPUs (the RX 5000-series), so hold out for Navi 2x if you want to use HDMI 2.0.
+It's easier to find a display that can do 144 Hz over DisplayPort with FreeSync, where a lot of HDMI FreeSync displays only work at lower resolutions or refresh rates.
+HDMI 2.1 isn't currently a supported feature, even on Navi 1x GPUs (the RX 5000-series), so hold out for Navi 2x if you can, which ought to include support for DP 2.0 and HDMI 2.1.

 What if you already have a monitor that isn't running at higher refresh rates or doesn't have G-Sync or FreeSync capability, and it has both HDMI and DisplayPort inputs?
 Assuming your graphics card also supports both connections (and it probably does if it's a card made in the past five years), in many instances the choice of connection won't really matter.